-In the event of a tie in a battle, the judges may award a point for innovation of weapons and/or strategies in the competition.
+In the event of a tie in a fight, the jury may award a point for innovation of weapons and/or strategies in the competition.

-In the event that a battle is defined by knockout, the winner will be declared the immediate winner, without scoring.
+In the event that a battle is defined by knockout, the immediate winner will be declared, with no score.